akash-network/website/src/content/Docs/deployments/cloudmos-deploy/index.md

 ### Akash Wants to Spotlight Your Work

-Have an idea for a project to deploy on Akash?
-Already working on a project?
-Maybe you’ve already deployed a project (or many projects!) to the network?
+Do you have an idea for a project to deploy on Akash?
+Are you already working on a project?
+Maybe you’ve already deployed one or many projects to the network?

 We love seeing what our community is building.
 Once your deployment is live, head over to our Discord and share the details of your app in our [Deployments channel](https://discord.com/channels/747885925232672829/771909909335506955) and tag @Admin.

-Once you share your app, someone from the Akash team may reach out to spotlight your app across our newsletter, blog, and social media.
+After you share your app, someone from the Akash team may reach out to spotlight your app across our newsletter, blog, and social media.

-This is a great opportunity to connect with the team at Akash Network and to spotlight your work for our world-class community.
+This is a great opportunity to connect with the team at Akash Network and to showcase your work to our world-class community.

 ## Cloudmos Deploy Access